- Soil Association

 There is an incredible world beneath our feet and we must look after it.
 As our founder Lady Eve Balfour said, “The health of soil, plant, animal and [human] is one and indivisible”.

-Healthy soils are vital for combatting climate change, feeding the planet’s population, and preventing flooding and droughts.
+Healthy soils are vital for combatting climate change, feeding the planet’s population, and stopping flooding and droughts.

 Learn more about our soil heroes: